raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 ## What are motors for?

 You have two motors and two wheels.
-Now that you know what each GPIO pin does, you can use Scratch to control them!
+Now that you know what each GPIO pin does, you can use Scratch to control them.

 What next? **What** can you do with two motors?